Melody Munitz

 Theatre & Psychology

-During the 2021-2022 school year, I was the first ever honors student researcher under the mentorship of Dr. Daryl Cameron in the Empathy and Moral Psychology Lab at Penn State.
+During the 2021-2022 school year, I was the first honors student researcher under the mentorship of Dr. Daryl Cameron in the Empathy and Moral Psychology Lab at Penn State.
 I conducted independent research through this lab, completing an interdisciplinary Senior Thesis for the Schreyer Honors College between the Musical Theatre and Psychology departments centered around assessing the spectator experience in theatre.
 This empirical observation was carried out through the analysis of spectator responses to the performance of an original two-actor, one-act play, Lonely Together, that I wrote, directed, and produced as part of the 2021-2022 Penn State School of Theatre production season.
 The research, which is now in the process of being published in a scientific journal, was recognized at the University level, earning overall second place in the Penn State 2022 Undergraduate Research Exhibition.
 Click below for a production video, a feature article, or a presentation of my findings!

 ・PRODUCTION VIDEO・